helander/soundcan/README.md

 * with the standard kernel (PREEMPT) it was possible to have 7 Fluidsynth instances without "bad sounds"
 * with the RT kernel (PREEMPT_RT) it was possible to have 11 Fluidsynth instances without "bad sounds"

-Some people argue that today's standard kernels are good enough for music production, and they are for certain configurations.
+Some people argue that today's standard kernels are good enough for music production; and they are, for certain configurations.
 But given a specific hardware platform you will always get more performance out of it with an RT kernel.
-But if the performance you get matches your requirements you are among the lucky ones ( that do not have to find an RT kernel or by stronger hardware).
+But if the performance you get matches your requirements you are among the lucky ones ( that do not have to find an RT kernel or buy stronger hardware).